Geetha63/MS-Teams-Scripts/Canvas/README.md

 Go to start button right click on the windows PowerShell Run as Administrator

-Check the ExecutionPolicy by running below command in console
+Check the ExecutionPolicy by running below command in the console

   	Get-ExecutionPolicy